Diondre Overton

-Diondre Overton (born April 19, 1998) is an American football wide receiver for the Philadelphia Stars of the United States Football League (USFL).
-He played college football at Clemson and has also spent time with the Hamilton Tiger-Cats and Vienna Vikings.
+Diondre Overton (April 19, 1998 – September 7, 2024) was an American professional football player.
+After playing college football for the Clemson Tigers, he spent time with the Hamilton Tiger-Cats, Vienna Vikings, Philadelphia Stars, Pittsburgh Maulers, and Memphis Showboats.

-Early life and education
+Early life and college

 Overton was born on April 19, 1998, in Greensboro, North Carolina.
 He attended Walter Hines Page Senior High School in Greensboro, North Carolina, where he competed in football and basketball.
 As a junior, he averaged 14.6 points per game in basketball and made 31 catches for 577 yards in football.
 As a senior in football, he made 78 receptions for 1,251 yards and scored 15 touchdowns.
 He was the number four overall prospect in the state according to 247Sports.

 Overton committed to Clemson University over offers from NC State, North Carolina, South Carolina, and Tennessee.
 As a freshman in 2016, he made two catches for 48 yards and scored a touchdown on his first career reception.
 In 2017, Overton played in 14 games and made 14 catches for 178 yards.
 As a junior in 2018, he caught 14 passes and scored three touchdowns while gaining 199 yards in 14 games.

 As a senior in 2019, Overton recorded 22 catches for 352 yards and scored three touchdowns, appearing in 15 games with five starts.
-He was voted a team captain and was an Academic All-ACC selection.
-In a win against Boston College, he tied the school record with three touchdown catches, making a career-high 119 yards to earn offensive player of the game and ACC receiver of the week honors.
+He was voted a team captain and was an Academic All-Atlantic Coast Conference selection.
+In a win against Boston College, he tied the school record with three touchdown catches, making a career-high 119 yards to earn offensive player of the game and Atlantic Coast Conference receiver of the week honors.

 Overton won two national championships at Clemson (in 2016 and 2018), and finished his college career with 52 catches for 777 yards and seven touchdowns.